kayondomartin/rust/src/tools/miri/README.md

 * `-Zmiri-disable-data-race-detector` disables checking for data races.
 Using this flag is **unsound**.
 This implies `-Zmiri-disable-weak-memory-emulation`.
-* `-Zmiri-disable-stacked-borrows` disables checking the experimental aliasing rules to track borrows ([Stacked Borrows] and [Tree Borrows]).
+* `-Zmiri-disable-stacked-borrows` disables checking the experimental [Stacked Borrows] aliasing rules.
 This can make Miri run faster, but it also means no aliasing violations will be detected.
 Using this flag is **unsound** (but the affected soundness rules are experimental).
-Later flags take precedence: borrow tracking can be reactivated by `-Zmiri-tree-borrows`.
 * `-Zmiri-disable-validation` disables enforcing validity invariants, which are enforced by default.
 This is mostly useful to focus on other failures (such as out-of-bounds accesses) first.
 Setting this flag means Miri can miss bugs